 I would love to chat with you about your needs, wishes and wants in your new home!
-Prior to our meeting, please fill out

-- How long have you been looking for a new home? - · What areas and neighborhoods are you looking at? - What is your Plan B, if you can't find the home you have in mind? - · What are some of your must have items? - · What are deal breaker items?
+- How long have you been looking for a new home? - What areas and neighborhoods are you looking at? - \cdot What is your Plan B, if you can't find the home you have in mind? - \cdot What are some of your must have items? - What are deal breaker items?